An online educational project of Mexicanos 2070

-Goal: Colegio Chicano will increase access, enrollment, and graduation rates to bridge overall equity and equality for the Chicana/o/x community
+The Colegio Chicano del Pueblo is designed to increase access, enrollment, and graduation rates to bridge overall equity and equality for the Xicana/o/x community.

 Each course is individually designed to incorporate community-based work outside the digital arena.
 Participants and instructors will lift up and expand upon their collective knowledge of their immediate Xicano community and the political-cultural skills gained through years of direct experience serving the Xicanx communities in their professional and personal organizing.

 MOU with Prescott College and Agreements:

 Award up to 32 transfer credits to applicants from MeXicanos 2070 if the following conditions are met: receive admission into Prescott College and enroll

 Participate in the Prior Learning Assessment course and follow the Conversion Portfolio procedure to certify these credits.
 An enrollment of 4 credits in Prior learning Assessment allows up to 16 awarded credits from MeXicanos 2070; an enrollment of 8 credits in Prior Learning

 Assessment allows up to 32-awarded credits from MeXicanos 2070.

 List the partnership with MeXicanos 2070, including scholarship information, on its website and in appropriate promotional materials.

 Assign a dedicated Admissions Counselor to inquiries and applicants from MeXicanos 2070